Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 • frequent depression, excessive fatigue;

-• impossibility of conception, impossibility of fertilization (due to anovulatory cycles), recurrent miscarriages in early pregnancy;
+• inability to conceive, impossibility of fertilization (due to anovulatory cycles), repeated miscarriages in early pregnancy;

 • leaching of calcium from bone tissue.

-Prolactin control is the foundation of women's health
+Prolactin control is the basis of women's health

 The symptoms of hyperprolactinemia in women are clear.
-It is worth noting that not only the representatives of the beautiful half of humanity suffer from such changes in the body.
-In men, elevated prolactin can manifest itself as follows: potency weakens, interest in the opposite sex disappears.
+It is worth noting that not only representatives of the fair half of humanity suffer from such changes in the body.
+In men, increased prolactin can manifest itself as follows: potency weakens, interest in the opposite sex disappears.

 Advice!
-If you notice any of these manifestations of hyperprolactinemia, consult a doctor, because high prolactin can also be with tumors.
+If you notice any of the above manifestations of hyperprolactinemia, consult a doctor, because high prolactin can also occur with tumors.

 Consequences of high prolactin in men:

-• change in the shape and size of the mammary glands (gynecomastia);
+• changes in the shape and size of the mammary glands (gynecomastia);

 • overweight;